 The backend is the detail that starts any application: although it is not conspicuous, a lot depends on it.
 It may not be obvious, but it is the backend that makes the user experience pleasant and helps your customers enjoy the UI to the fullest, without being distracted by crashes and freezes.

-When developing an e-commerce backend, particular attention should be paid to the planning stage.
+When developing an e-commerce backend, particular attention should be paid to the planning prod.
 At this point it is important to work out the architecture and infrastructure, create a coherent development plan and distribute functional responsibility between tools.
 What is no less crucial is to find an experienced team.
 Those who know how to take into consideration all the project specifics and plan for future scaling, assess the eventual risks and take measures to mitigate them.